I ran today.

 Yet I’ve been (I still am?) stuck holding onto this RUNNING=DANGER thing for some reason, despite knowing better.

 I’ve been espousing on this blog for quite sometime that movement is life, that movement is necessary, that movement is safe.
 All movement, but particularly movement with no externally applied loads.
 Our bodies are pretty darn good at figuring this movement thing out (read this post from Todd Hargrove for more on this, it’s a great post!), especially our day to day movements.

-I wasn’t discriminating, all available forms of movement have been on the table; I want everyone, including you, to go find what they enjoy, ease into it, practice it often, and try to get better at it.
+I wasn’t discriminating, all available forms of movement have been on the table.
+I want everyone, including you, to go find what they enjoy, ease into it, practice it often, and try to get better at it.
 Get a coach if you need help with efficiency or skill or accountability.
 But move, howsoever you wish.
-My only rules have been: take it slow, don’t overdo it, enjoy it.
+My only rules have been to take it slow, don’t overdo it, enjoy it.